 *White plates are nice because they allow the colors of the meal to pop.

-Enjoy Chef Chris's recipe!
+Enjoy Chef Chris's dinner & Bar Manager Eleanor's cocktail!
 Don't forget to share how your plating turns out with #garnishandgather.
 We'd love to see your photos!